mesosphere/dcos-docs-site/pages/services/nifi/0.1.0-1.5.0/install/index.md

 navigationTitle:  Installing and Customizing
 title: Installing and Customizing
 menuWeight: 20
-excerpt: Installing DC/OS Apache NiFi from the web interface or the CLI
+excerpt: Installing DC/OS Apache NiFi from the UI or the CLI
 featureMaturity:
 enterprise: false
 ---

- DC/OS Apache NiFi service is available in the Universe and can be installed using either the web interface or the DC/OS CLI.
+ DC/OS Apache NiFi service is available in the Universe and can be installed using either the UI or the DC/OS CLI.

 The default DC/OS Apache NiFi Service installation provides reasonable defaults for trying out the service, but that may not be sufficient for production use.
 You may require different configurations depending on the context of the deployment.